 John Ross Music and Production accepts payment via cash, check and/or credit/debit card.
 Payments in cash must be made in person.
-Payment via check can be mailed to 3439 NE Sandy Blvd. #442, Portalnd, OR 97232.
-For the convenience of payment online via card we ask our clients to split the credit processing fees with us by paying 1.5%.
-As a small business we just don’t have the profit margin to absorb those fees completely.
-Payments via debit and credit card can be made online on each couples Client Site.
+Payment via check can be mailed to 3439 NE Sandy Blvd. #442, Portland, OR 97232.
+We also accept payment vie e-check online through our client portals.
+For the convenience of payment online via credit card we charge a 3% fee.
+As a small business we just don’t have the profit margin to absorb those fees.

 11. What will my musician need on-site the day of the wedding?

 Our contracts require our clients to provide a few simple things for us on the day of the wedding: